Vermont Registered Agent.co

 We do not prepare or file your annual report.
 What we do is track your deadline and send reminders in advance so you have time to gather information and submit the filing before it is due.

-We also forward any compliance notices the Secretary of State sends to your registered office.
-If the state mails a reminder or warning to your registered agent address, we scan it and email it to you the same day.
+We also watch for compliance notices the Secretary of State sends to your registered office.
+If the state mails a reminder or warning to your registered agent address, we scan it and email it to you the same day — no waiting on the mail to find out your due date changed.

-This deadline-tracking service is included in your $99/year subscription alongside all our other registered agent services: document forwarding, portal access, and address privacy.
+This deadline-tracking service is included in your $99/year subscription alongside all our other registered agent services: same-day document scanning, portal access, and address privacy.

 Get Started — $99/yr